1. Getting Started

 • Import Information Requirements

-• Complete Requirements (use AI to enrich, standardize, and for validation rules)
+• Complete Requirementsusing AI to enrich, standardize, and define validation rules

 • Descriptions